 A canoe tour in Keji

-In the distance a belted kingfisher dives from an overhanging branch into the water then appears with a finger-sized silver fish in its beak.
+In the distance, a belted kingfisher dives from an overhanging branch into the water and then appears with a finger-sized silver fish in its beak.

 The sight prompts Cody to chat about the fish species of the region, then explain that Keji has the largest concentration of reptiles and amphibians in Nova Scotia, including the rare ribbonsnake.
 “The park’s biodiversity is extreme,” he comments.
 We paddle over towards what appears to be a pile of stacked branches — a beaver dam.
 Porcupines and squirrels also inhabit the area.